 Adam grew up in Blacksburg, VA, where in high school he met his future wife Sandy.
 Sandy is the payroll manager at Owens and Minor and sings soprano in the Richmond Choral Society.
 They have two teenagers, Teddy and Henry, and an adult daughter, Samantha.
 Adam is a graduate of Radford University and Wesley Theological Seminary.
 He studied in Cambridge, England for his doctorate.
 Adam serves as the Cluster Leader for the West End Cluster of United Methodist Churches in the Three Notch’d District.
 He has been featured on podcasts and workshops talking about the intersection of faith and the digital market cross of today.
 Adam likes a good book, walks with his dog, bodyboarding, and video games.
 He’s also the founder of Methodist Gaming a digital ministry of presence on Twitch and throughout social media with the tagline “The World is Our Stream.”

-A graduate of Vanderbilt Divinity School, Pai is passionate about community and the transformation of self, others, and the world through faith and life.
+A graduate of Vanderbilt Divinity School, Pai is passionate about community and the transformation of self, others, and the world.
 He grew up in Bangkok, Thailand, and has spent many years in the southern United States.
 Consequently, he loves corn pudding, biscuits and gravy, and sweet tea as much as Thai food.
 Pai has a background in restorative justice, community organizing, and recovery counseling.
-His vision for the church lies in the Marks of Discovery, which are excellence, authenticity, and innovation.
-As a Seven on the Enneagram, his interests span from architecture to cooking, long-distance running, badminton, and rock and roll.
+His vision for the church lies in the Marks of Discovery: excellence, authenticity, and innovation.
+As a Seven on the Enneagram, his interests span from architecture to cooking, long-distance running, badminton, to rock and roll.